atom/atom/docs/rfcs/003-consolidate-core-packages.md

 ## Explanation

 Many of Atom's core packages now live in the core `atom/atom` repository.
 To the Atom user, this change will be imperceptible as these packages still show up in the list of Core Packages in the Settings View.
-Users can still disable these packages if they want to replace their behavior with other packages.
+Users can still optionally disable these packages.

 For maintainers and contributors, there will be less juggling of repositories and no more publishing of updates to these packages with `apm`: